Viral Oncology Program

 The VO Program is continuing to develop new strategies for prevention of virus infection through sociobehavioral intervention and vaccination, to identify viral proteins and mechanisms involved in carcinogenesis that can serve as new targets for therapy and as diagnostic/prognostic markers, to elucidate virus-host interactions and capitalize on these insights to improve oncolytic virotherapies, and translate these approaches into the clinic.
 Furthermore, this Program also has a unique focus on the development of novel oncolytic virotherapy and gene therapy strategies that exploit tumor-specific defects in innate immunity, as well as tumor-mediated suppression of adaptive immunity.
 These characteristics render the tumor microenvironment highly permissive for viral replication in a wide variety of malignancies, even of non-viral etiology.
 Accordingly, in the laboratory, VO Program members are developing pre-clinical strategies for cancer therapy by utilizing small molecule inhibitors, gene therapy vectors, and oncolytic viruses, as targeted anti-cancer and immunotherapeutic agents.
 A number of these strategies have already been translated to the clinic and are being evaluated in Phase I / II trials.

 Goals of the Program

-- Devise novel and targeted therapeutic and preventive strategies for viral associated malignancies; including the use of oncolytic viruses
+- Devise novel and targeted therapeutic and preventive strategies for viral-associated malignancies, including vaccination and immunotherapy

-- Implement basic and clinical international collaborative studies in developing nations that have a high incidence of these tumors
+- Develop clinical trials to test novel strategies for cancer prevention and treatment developed through the above efforts, and implement basic and clinical international collaborative studies in developing nations that have a high incidence of viral-associated cancers.